lindhor/geoportal-server-catalog-wiki/Configure-geoportal-for-a-disconnected-environment.md

- This page describes steps to configure geoportal in a disconnected environment.
+ This page describes steps to configure geoportal for use in a disconnected environment.

  ### To configure Geoportal to work in a disconnected environment
  * Setup a local version of ArcGIS JavaScript API